By L.Kenway BComm CPB Retired

 In Canada, our tax system is a self assessing system and relies on voluntary compliance.
 In dealing with the Canada Revenue Agency (CRA), small business owners often find themselves frustrated with the complexities of Canadian tax regulations.

-This tool can be a crucial option for rectifying past tax records without facing harsh penalties.
-Below, I explore when and how to use the program, along with fairly recent changes that might affect your decision.
+This tool can be a pivotal option for rectifying past tax records without facing harsh penalties.
+Below, I explore when and how to use the program, along with recent changes coming into effect October 1, 2025 that might affect your decision.

 The CRA’s Voluntary Disclosures Program is designed to promote compliance with Canada's tax laws.
 It's purpose is to encourage individuals to self-correct incomplete or inaccurate information, and past omissions; while granting relief on a case by case basis to those who satisfy all the conditions through waiving interest, penalties, publicity, and prosecution.